Lactose intolerance: Epidemiology

-Worldwide, about 65% of people experience some form of lactose intolerance as they age past infancy, but there are significant differences between populations and regions.
+Worldwide, about 80% of people experience some form of lactose intolerance as they age past infancy, but there are significant differences between populations and regions.
 As few as 5% of northern Europeans are lactose intolerant, while as many as 90% of adults in parts of Asia are lactose intolerant.

-Some populations, from an evolutionary perspective, have a better genetic makeup for tolerating lactose than others.
-In northern European countries, early adoption of dairy farming conferred a selective evolutionary advantage to individuals that could better tolerate lactose.
+In northern European countries, early adoption of dairy farming conferred a selective evolutionary advantage to individuals that could tolerate lactose.
 This led to higher frequencies of lactose tolerance in these countries.
 For example, almost 100% of Irish people are predicted to be lactose tolerant.
-Conversely, regions of the south, such as Africa, did not adopt dairy farming as early and tolerance from milk consumption did not develop the same way as in northern Europe.
+Conversely, regions of the south, such as Africa, did not adopt dairy farming as early and tolerance from milk consumption did not occur the same way as in northern Europe.
 Lactose intolerance is common among people of Jewish descent, as well as from West Africa, the Arab countries, Greece, and Italy.
 Different populations will present certain gene constructs depending on the evolutionary and cultural pre-settings of the geographical region.